ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Horksbane**: Staggers horkers and deals 8 magic damage for 15 seconds.
 * **Lunar Iron Mace**: Absorbs 20 health while the moons are out, but doesn't affect constructs.
 * **Lunar Steel Mace**: Absorbs 20 health while the moons are out, but doesn't affect constructs.
-* **Mace of Molag Bal**: The Mace of Molag Bal absorbs 0 magicka and stamina (0.1 per soul trapped) and makes the target vulnerable to soul gems for 0 seconds (0.01 per soul trapped).
+* **Mace of Molag Bal**: The Mace of Molag Bal absorbs 0 magicka and stamina (10 plus another 0.1 per soul trapped) and makes the target vulnerable to soul gems for 0 seconds (4 plus another 0.04 per soul trapped).

 Greatsword
 ==========